| | | | |

 Depending on the shapes of your pattern pieces and your stitch pattern, you’ll need to know whether you’re working bottom up or top down and which is the right and wrong side.

 Wrong and right sides are sometimes the same so it’s less important to pay attention to them.
-It’s something I ignored for a long time.
-Until it caused me issues to be honest!
+It’s something I ignored for a long time (until it caused me issues to be honest!).

-If your stitch pattern is different on each side, you’ll want to make sure you know which is the public side (right side) and which is the private side.
-This can be really essential for items like cardigans where the fronts are mirror images, or when you want to adding shaping.
+If your stitch pattern is different on each side, you’ll want to make sure you know which is the Right Side (sometimes called public side) and which is the Wong Side (sometimes called private side).

 I won’t go into detail here but essentially, if you know how many stitches you need at one end and how many at the other (for example if you were to work a sleeve which was narrower at the cuff than the shoulder) and you know how many rows you have to increase or decrease your stitch count then you can work out how many stitches you need add or remove on each row.